DaveyvanTilburg/AdaptableMapper/README.md

  * Think about a conditional composite that represents the if then else statements: If (path result) (comparison) (another path result) then (getpath1) else (getpath2)

 ### Todo
-* Add empty searchPathValue check on Model (using that object is invalid if you are not gonna search)
 * All template implementations should check if item has a parent before removing it from parent

 ### All release notes